abdifatahmohamad/CS361/task-list-api/README.md

 Delete a task:
 curl -X DELETE http://localhost:3000/tasks/50

+### Test Live Link

+To test the task list backend API, it seamlessly hosted on [Render.com](https://task-list-api-u4p8.onrender.com/) You can use the same curl commands, replacing `http://localhost:3000` with the live link.

 This README.md file provides detailed instructions for installation, API endpoints, and testing using `curl`.